February 12, 2020

 When students in the Data Applications in Business course study in the new second-floor computer laboratory in the Arthur F. and Patricia Ryan Center for Business Studies, they can thank their instructor for more than her teaching.

 Faith E. Lamprey, a member of the full-time practitioner faculty since 2013, also paid for their classroom.

 Lamprey’s gift of $500,000 to Providence College created a second computer laboratory in the School of Business with 40 computers, eight flat screens, and a central pod for the instructor.
-It also established a Data Analytics Fellows Program for the business school and bolstered PC’s Transitions Program for multicultural and first-generation students.
+It also established the Professor Faith E. Lamprey Endowed Data Analytics Learning Coaches Fund for the business school and bolstered PC’s Transitions Program for multicultural and first-generation students.

 The gift came about after Lamprey sold her computer consulting company, Aurora Technologies, in 2018.